-Parents/guardians are asked to look at their child’s record folder on line regularly and are asked to add their comments as well as any from their child.
-When children move on from Playgroup Parents can then save their child’s folder.
+Parents/guardians are asked to look at their child’s learning journal on line regularly and are asked to add their comments as well as any from their child.
+When children move on from Playgroup Parents can then download and save their child’s journal to keep.

 Our relationship with parent\guardians:

-Parents and guardians will receive e-mails with the latest newsletter, with details of events, news, fundraising, and other information is posted on the website.
-Also the ‘Activities at Home’ sheet – giving information on each terms activities and suggestions for things to try at home.
+Parents and guardians will receive e-mails with the latest newsletter, with details of events, news, fundraising, and other information also posted on the website.
+We also have an ‘Activities at Home’ sheet – giving information on each terms activities and suggestions for things to try at home.

 Any comments you would like to make can be put in the wooden box in the lobby, or by E-mail.
 We welcome all feedback from parents.

 Please feel free to talk to Cindy or any other member of staff if you need information or help or advice regarding your child.
 All matters are dealt with in the strictest of confidence.

 We also enjoy informal chats with parents when they help at playgroup – please feel free to ring for a chat if you are unable to help due to work.

 We aim to have a friendly, professional relationship with the parents and carers of the children in our care.

 As a Playgroup we aim to include Parents/Carers as much as possible.
 We have an open door policy – asking Parents to let us know if they would like to come in - this is the ideal way to see your child with their peers, observe their developing friendships, chat to the staff, speak to your child’s keyworker etc. Also sometimes we would appreciate help with prep for activities [especially at Christmas for e.g.] Or email us with the date if easier.

 While your child is new to playgroup we ask for you to wait until they have settled in before you help [usually the first ½ term] If you have any questions please do not hesitate to ask.